-But by the middle of the fourth century megacorps like Oort Mining, High Frontier Developments, and Interplanetary Ice, were selling franchises to anyone who wished to mine and develop the outer halo bodies of the Sol System.
+But by the start of the Solsys Golden Age early megacorps such as Oort Mining, High Frontier Developments, and Interplanetary Ice were selling franchises to anyone who wished to mine and develop the outer halo bodies of the Sol System.
 Encouraged by generous loans, tens of thousands took up the offer.
 Many small family and clan owned asteroid companies also invested in this new development.
 Some of those involved went bankrupt, some went mad, some were ill-equipped or incompetent with the machinery.
 But for many it was a way out of the hopelessness and despair of the overcrowded arcologies and slums of Old Earth.

-Over the next two and a half centuries waves of prospectors, idealists, eccentrics, loners, and small venture miners settled the Kuiper Belt and the Oort Cloud, in exactly the same way they had settled the asteroid belt, the moon, and Mars in the previous two centuries.
+Over the next century or so, waves of prospectors, idealists, eccentrics, loners, and small venture miners settled the Kuiper Belt and the Oort Cloud, in exactly the same way they had settled the asteroid belt, the moon, and Mars in the recent past.
 And a similar pattern of diverse interwoven cultures and subcultures, clades and sub-clades, developed in that time.
 If anything the diversity of the Haloists or Haloers, as they came to be known, was even greater than of the Belters, for by now humankind had evolved into more species and races - superiors, space adapts, cyborgs, provolves (mostly Sapientchimps and Enhanced Dolphins), baselines and nearbaselines - and every combination in between, developed the new "wild west" of the cold distant frontier, relishing in the freedom, while the big transport, development, and mining corporations raked in the profits.

-The late 5th century saw the widespread dissemination of pirate nanotech, and the so-called nanotech window, when millions of individuals in the impoverished regions of Earth and, less frequently, Mars and Luna, were able to grow spaceships from nanite assemblers, vitually in one's back yard.
-Very few of the backyard jobs were really spaceworthy; fewer again were able to cross the vast interstellar distances to found colonies or - more often - invade those outsystems that already have colonies.
+This period saw the widespread dissemination of pirate nanotech and the so-called nanotech window, when it became possible for so-called Backyarders to 'grow' spaceships very cheaply using nanite assemblers, virtually in one's back yard.
+Very few of the backyard jobs were really spaceworthy; fewer again were able to cross the vast interstellar distances to found colonies or - more often - invade those outsystems that already had colonies.
 Most simply taxed the resources of the Belters, the Genetekkers, the Outersystemers, and the Haloists, who, if they were kind-minded took in the newcomers, and if they were not chased them away, even peppering their vessels with dust or sand accelerated from magnetic catapults if the backyarders were too insistent.

 The rise of the Federation in the 29th and 30th centuries meant the end of the Haloist ascendancy.
 The Solar System, rich in resources, energy, and processing power, was on the rise again.